 --

 Krista Diamond is a writer from Las Vegas.
-Her work has appeared in The New York Times, Longreads, Catapult, and elsewhere.
+Her work has appeared in the New York Times, Longreads, Catapult, and elsewhere.
 She is working on a novel about paparazzi and wildlife.